-What are the predicted trends for 2019 onwards and how might they impact people development?
+What are the predicted hot topics for HR in 2019 onwards and how might they impact people development?

 We’ve always got our eye out for specifics that will help parents at work, however the potentially hot topics of 2019 below will impact all employees.